almartin1911/ETC/docs/FindArduinoPort.md

 ## On Windows

 No special setup is required.
-Finding the port should be really straightforward.
+Finding the port is really straightforward.

 1. Open **Device Manager**, and expand the ```Ports (COM & LPT)``` list.

 ![Serial port identification on Windows](https://www.mathworks.com/help/supportpkg/arduinoio/ug/win_dev_mngr_port.png)

 2. Finally, note the port number ( ```COM*```) of the Arduino board.